JEAN'S BIBLE STUDY COM

 Act 10-19,20

-(105h) Thy kingdom come >> Faith >> Led by the Spirit >> Into the will of God >> Led to the right people – The angel of the Lord had Cornelius gather a posse to round up Peter and bring him to his house where he and his family and friends were waiting for him to hear the message of the gospel in the comfort of his home.
-God orchestrated this event for the sake of Cornelius, because he was a godly and generous man, indicating how much the Lord thought of him, because he sought the God of Israel, he led a life of prayer and helped those in need.
-Prior to this, Cornelius, being a gentile, was worshipping the God of the Jews according to the Old Testament.
-Little did Cornelius know at the time what lengths God went to bring Cornelius the gospel, who represented all the gentile nations of the world, who had not yet heard the gospel of Christ.
-This divine appointment was meant as much for Peter as it did for Cornelius, solidifying the fact for Peter that the gospel belongs also to the gentiles.
+(105h) Thy kingdom come >> Faith >> Led by the Spirit to the will of God >> Led to the right people – The angel of the Lord spoke to Cornelius, and he gathered a posse to round up Peter and bring him to Cornelius' house where family and friends are waiting to hear the message of the gospel in the comfort of his home.
+God orchestrated this event for the sake of Cornelius, because he was a godly and generous man, indicating how much the Lord thought of him, because he sought the Lord of Israel and led a life of prayer and helped those in need.
+Cornelius, being a gentile, worshipped the God of the Jews according to the Old Testament.
+For Peter to bring the gospel to him through the direction of the Spirit meant salvation to all the gentile nations of the world, who had not yet heard the gospel, solidifying the fact that the gospel belongs to the gentiles too.
+It may have seemed like a small thing for Peter to bring the gospel to a gentile, but at the time it took Peter every strength of heart and spirit to do this, because of the way Jews were taught to feel about gentiles.
+This means Peter had to trust what the Spirit was telling him, which took great faith and courage.
+What if God told someone to do something that countered his culture today, like asking him to adopt the post-tribulation Rapture; would he discard his Pre-Tribulation Rapture teachings, convinced that it was God telling him?
+Probably not!
+That is how this message felt to Peter's affections.

 (174c) Works of the devil >> The religion of witchcraft >> Man’s religion >> Good traditions (Exception to bad religion) >> Overcoming religion -- These verses go with verses 28&29